lampeh/varnish-vcl/README.rst

 backend_select_updates.vcl
   Hierarchical Backend Selection:
-  locate the requested file on alternative backends and cache them if found
+  Locate the requested file on alternative backends and cache them if found.
+  Requires `cached restart patch <https://www.varnish-cache.org/trac/ticket/412>`_ to work with varnish 2.x.
+  Not tested with varnish 3.x.